 Aside from just reading your blog posts, you want your reader to check out the rest of your site.
 Maybe it’s one of your service or product pages, another related article, or the contact us page.
-Linking to pages on your site is a great way to improve your web traffic, utilize your blog as a lead generation tool and improve your overall SEO.
-Just be mindful that linking other pages must flow naturally, just as the entire blog post must provide value to the reader, so should the links.
+Linking to pages on your site is a great way to improve your web traffic, use your blog as a lead generation tool, and improve your overall SEO.
+Just be mindful that linking to other pages must flow naturally, just as the entire blog post must provide value to the reader, so should the links.

 For example, this blog title from Adobe aligns with the call to action link a the bottom of the post.
 Instead of forcing a sales action, Adobe is providing a resource that will further enhance the reader’s learning.

 4. Visual Appeal

 Marketers have a challenging task because attention spans have decreased, while content expectations have increased.
 If there are no visuals in your blog post, you will have an extremely difficult time meeting the standards of your audience.